• Generalized myasthenia gravis (gMG) is not a hereditary condition, but genetics may be involved in its development.

 Medications to treat gMG can help reduce symptoms and possibly put the disease into remission.
 Connect with a doctor if your symptoms are worsening to try to narrow down the cause and explore treatment options.

 Anyone can develop gMG.
-The average age that people notice symptoms of the disorder is 28 for women and 42 for men, per the Genetic and Rare Diseases Information Center.
+The average age at which people notice symptoms of the disorder is 28 years for women and 42 years for men, per the Genetic and Rare Diseases Information Center.
 People also tend to develop gMG after having an infection or illness.

 No racial or ethnic groups appear to be at higher risk of gMG, and the disease is not contagious.